renovate-bot/GoogleCloudPlatform-_-cloud-run-kafka-scaler/README.md

 The script performs these actions:

-*   Creates the Cloud Tasks queue used to trigger autoscaling checks
+*   If `CYCLE_SECONDS` < 60, creates the Cloud Tasks queue used to trigger
+    autoscaling checks
 *   Creates the Kafka autoscaler service account, and grants necessary permissions
-*   Configures and deploys the Kafka autoscaler
+*   Configures and deploys the Kafka autoscaler Cloud Run service
-*   Create the Cloud Scheduler job that periodically triggers autoscaling checks
+*   Creates the Cloud Scheduler job that periodically triggers autoscaling checks

 When run, `setup_kafka_scaler.sh` will output the configured environment variables.
 Please verify they are correct before continuing.